SolomonPerkins/solomonperkins.github.io/_posts/2017-01-07-How-I-made-it-through-College-Without-A-Loan.md

 **Watching My Final Expenses**

 Horray!
-At this point I was at the end of my four years at UTECH and every money spent up to this point, had to be justified.
-Graduation was the next money guzzler, and yes I questioned if it was a need or a want.
+At this point I was at the end of my four years at UTECH and every cent spent up to this point, had to be justified.
+Graduation was the next cash guzzler, and yes I questioned if it was a need or a want.
 I opted not to spend ~$19,500 on graduation ceremony ($17,000 fee + $2,500 photos shoot).
 Instead, I purchased a well-needed pair of shoes then I travelled home & celebrated with my father.

 <br/>